 Web Payment Security Interest Group Charter

-The mission of the Web Payment Security Interest Group is to enhance the security and interoperability of Web payments.
+The mission of the Web Payment Security Interest Group is to enhance the security and interoperability of various Web payments technologies.
 The group pursues its mission by creating a forum for organizations to define areas of collaboration and identify gaps between existing technical specifications in order to increase compatibility among different technologies.

 It is not part of this group’s mission to establish dependencies between specifications or to endorse products or implementations.